PrimaveraDeveloper/lithium/ref/hydrogen-2.0/Azure.Client.md

 ### `ChainedTokenCredential`

-This type is similar to `Azure.Identity.ChainedTokenCredential` and `Azure.Identity.DefaultAzureCredential` in the sense that it allows chaining a set of token credential instances that will be tried one at a time unit authorization succeeds.
+This type is similar to `Azure.Identity.ChainedTokenCredential` and `Azure.Identity.DefaultAzureCredential` in the sense that it allows chaining a set of token credential instances that will be tried one at a time until authorization succeeds.

 > This type differs only in that it implements `GetHashCode()`, which is necessary to implement service client caching in some scenarios (like for the Secrets Storage service).